 Consider your cleaning chemicals

-Part of any good spring cleaning project will often include use of soaps, detergents, disinfectants, waxes, polishes and various other types of cleaning chemicals.
+Part of any good spring cleaning project will often include the use of soaps, detergents, disinfectants, waxes, polishes and various other types of cleaning chemicals.
 In most cases, these are relatively benign and non-hazardous, however, none of them are good for the eyes.
 Safety eyewear is a good idea when mixing and using these items, as is the use of gloves to protect potentially sensitive skin.
 Additionally, some ordinary cleaning compounds can produce toxic gasses or liquids when mixed, so it’s important to only mix chemicals as instructed on the labeling for the chemical.
 Never assume two chemicals will mix safely.
 Finally, make sure you understand where cleaning chemicals should be stored in the workplace: in a cool, dry, well-ventilated area no higher than eye level, and do not overcrowd the shelves.

 Take caution when working at heights